lucacadalora/daily-digest/README.md

 - React.js with TypeScript
 - Tailwind CSS for styling
 - Shadcn UI component library
-- Framer Motion for smooth animations
+- Framer Motion for animations
 - Recharts for data visualization
 - Wouter for routing